mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2016-05-15-docker-containers.md

 Notes about managing and interacting with containers manually.
 The information here is relevant only to development, testing, debugging (and perhaps really small production deployments).
-Production workloads should be managed with the tools provided by the deployment platform and application architecture.
+Production workloads should be managed with the tools provided by the deployment platform in conjunction with logging/monitoring components used in the application architecture.

 TODO restructure: theory first, then specifics of manual management?